- Updated at

 CVE-2021-31207 – Post-auth Arbitrary-File-Write leads to RCE

-As it often happens with these vulnerabilities and the attack chains that increase their negative impact, a flurry followed.
+As often happens with these vulnerabilities and the attack chains that increase their negative impact, a flurry followed.
 Pentesters and defenders are rushing to detect, report, and patch vulnerable targets while cybercriminals focus on installing web shells and gaining persistence.

 Detect the ProxyShell attack chain with Pentest-Tools.com